-Roots – Coffee Shop & Bistro (Breakfast, Lunch, Dinner & More) – relaxed, good food, tea, coffee, cakes.
+Roots – Coffee Shop & Bistro (Breakfast, Lunch, Dinner & More) – relaxed, good food, tea, coffee, cakes, awesome sausage rolls.
 6 Pottergate NR2 1DS.

 No 33 – Café Bar – excellent cooked breakfasts with local Swannington Sausages, good for coffee & cake, brunch, lunch.
 Cakes can be bought whole for approx. £18 to take away.
 33 Exchange Street NR2 1DP